Wednesday, July 5, 2023

 Egipcios Kier * 28 Uncertainty

-Two men (perhaps representing aspects one's inner self) stand back to back, but their heads turn to meet each other’s gaze, whether to find solace or encouragement, we do not know.
+Two men (perhaps representing aspects of one's inner self) stand back to back, but their heads turn to meet each other’s gaze, whether to find solace or encouragement, we do not know.
 Before one man an eye is suspended, a symbol of the divine presence or his own religious devotion.
 The other man relies on a staff for support, hinting at the material tools we lean on during times of uncertainty.

 Tarot aficionado, Stuart Kaplan penned an insightful commentary to accompany the deck.
-In the “Little White Book,” he writes that the men stand beneath the Star of the Underworld, a place where the deceased are not yet redeemed, but remain suspended in a realm of possibilities.
+In the “little white book,” he writes that the men stand beneath the Star of the Underworld, a place where the deceased are not yet redeemed, but remain suspended in a realm of possibilities.

 One man has a scepter and the other has his hands outstretched in worship.
 Kaplan asserts that these two figures represent the pharaoh’s dual role, one of a godlike ruler and another of a humble supplicant to higher deities.